 Rhett Lawrence – OR Sierra Club testified on the issue of illegal logging in the Pacific Rim, which would not only contribute to deforestation and the climate crisis, but would also put Oregon companies that want to practice sustainable logging at a huge economic disadvantage which likely means the loss of jobs.
 Rhett says ” We cannot permit the TPP to go through without provisions addressing illegal logging”

 Mike Sullivan from the Association of Pulp and Paper Workers, Bill Kluting from the Carpenters Industrial Council and Tom Chamberlain laid out the devastating cost of free trade agreements, with 20 years of trade related job losses from NAFTA style trade deals.

 And as Committee Chair Rep. Brad Witt pointed out there is an utter lack of transparency in TPP negotiations, “All negotiations are secret and the public, which is to say, “We the People,” (in whose interest presumably this international trade deal is being negotiated), cannot observe the negotiations or review the matters being discussed.”

 And one final quote that sums it up nicely, “If your not at the table, your going to be served as lunch.”
 Benjamin Gerritiz from Positive Force NW at the PDX Peoples’ Assembly on the TPP

 You can find photos of this informational hearing on our Facebook page here.

-+ Concerned citizens and activists on trade in the Portland metro area meet as an ad-hoc group called PDX Trade Activists, monthly on fourth Wednesdays.
-Next one: the night of August 23rd, 2017.
+Concerned citizens and activists on trade in the Portland metro area meet as an ad-hoc group called PDX Trade Activists, monthly on last Wednesdays.
+Next one: the night of October 25th, 2017.